gschmutz/bigdata-spark-workshop/05-spark/README.md

 [Apache Spark](https://spark.apache.org/) is a fast, in-memory data processing engine with elegant and expressive development APIs in Scala, Java, and Python that allow data workers to efficiently execute machine learning algorithms that require fast iterative access to datasets.
 Spark on Apache Hadoop YARN enables deep integration with Hadoop and other YARN enabled workloads in the enterprise.

 You can run batch application such as MapReduce types jobs or iterative algorithms that build upon each other.
 You can also run interactive queries and process streaming data with your application.
 Spark also provides a number of libraries which you can easily use to expand beyond the basic Spark capabilities such as Machine Learning algorithms, SQL, streaming, and graph processing.
-Spark runs on Hadoop clusters such as Hadoop YARN or Apache Mesos, or even in a Standalone Mode with its own scheduler.
+Spark runs on Hadoop clusters such as Hadoop YARN or Kubernetes, or even in a Standalone Mode with its own scheduler.

 There are various ways for accessing Spark

- * **PySpark** - accessing Hive from the commandline
+ * **PySpark** - accessing Hive from the command line
  * **Apache Zeppelin** - a browser based GUI for working with various tools of the Big Data ecosystem
  * **Jupyter** - a browser based GUI for working with a Python and Spark